API Reference

 The decorators returned by the procol methods are used to construct the Click options and possibly option groups.

-New in version 1.1.0.
+Added in version 1.1.0.

-get_option_decorator() Callable[[...], Callable[[F], F]][source]#
+get_option_decorator() Callable[[...], Callable[[F], F]][source]

 Return the decorator that is used for creating Click options.